 Townhouse | 2 bedrooms | sleeps 4

-RyeView holiday-let is a 4 star VisitBritain property, just five minutes walk in from the centre of Rye, with plenty of shops to walk around and tea and coffee shops to refresh the palette; a perfect place to amble without pressure.
+Spring is Here, why not take a break, RyeView is a 4 star VisitBritain holiday-let, only five minutes walk in from the centre of Rye, where you can find a wide variety of Antique shops, Arts and Craft shops to walk around, with tea and coffee shops to refresh the palette afterwards; a perfect place to amble without pressure.
 While Rye has a choice of restaurants to suit all tastes and pockets day or evening.

 Rye View is a lovely new holiday let is situated in a private gated development, with parking on your doorstep, an excellent position, if you are a keen bird watcher for Rye Habour famous Nature Reserve or would prefer to wander around the many Antique shops in the town.
 The house has been built to a high standard, following the traditional styled of the grade listed properties in the area but with all the comforts of a modern home.
 The house inside has been furnished with great flair to provide an extremely comfortable and attractive accommodation of 4 star grading.

 Rye View is a three-storey house consisting of two double bedrooms, with the option of a zip and link bed in the main bedroom, bathroom/shower room, cloakroom, lounge, and dining room with fully fitted kitchen and all amenities.
 The house has been fitted with quality furnishings, sprung beds, large comfy sofa and a Swedish designed kitchen.
 You'll find a private garden and parking for three cars, a luxury in Rye.
 All services, linen, WI/FI Broadband, telephone for incoming calls included in the cost of your holiday.
 We cannot accept pets, children under 5 years due to the two flights of open stairs.